fredrikfritte/solus/README.md

 - aesop

 _The simplest PDF viewer around._

 - pwned-checker

 _Simple application for checking if a password is found in Pwned Passwords repository._

 - palaura

 _Find any word's definition with this handy dictionary_

 - monilet

 _See percentage of use your CPU and number of cores.
 Also percentage used memory, amount of memory used and total memory._

 - findfileconflicts

 _Helps to find file names which could have conflicts._

+- protonvpn-cli

+_ProtonVPN CLI tool for protonvpn.com._

 ## EXPERIMENTAL